Essential Oils and Pregnancy: Thoughts to Consider

-The reason these oils should be avoided are due to potential acute toxicity in humans.
+The reason these oils should be avoided is due to potential acute toxicity in humans.
 For example, Pennyroyal can be hepatoxic (liver).

 The quality of essential oils is also important.
 Please use unaltered & organic essential oils if possible.
 Altered essential oils can cause adverse reactions due to synthetic additives.

 Certain components are found to be very safe such as Monoterpenes (Pine and Citrus oils), Sesquiterpenes (Sandalwood, Cedarwood, Patchouli, etc).
 A heads up should be noted about certain chemical properties in some citrus oils: furanocoumarins are found in some Citrus oils and are photo-toxic meaning they will burn your skin if it is exposed to the sun for periods of time.
 It can take weeks for the skin to heal from phototoxicity (these oils include: bergamot, lime, lemon, grapefruit, angelica, rue and bitter orange (sweet orange is NOT phototoxic and safe to use in topical treatments.))

 In general, when not pregnant: essential oils with: